jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 ### What's next?

-You can go a step further by automating the task of hitting the bus refresh endpoing.
+You can go a step further by automating the task of hitting the bus refresh endpoint.
 Many source code repositories like GitHub, Gitlab or Bitbucket notify you of changes in a repository through a [webhook](https://developer.github.com/webhooks/).
 The [webhook can be configured to listen changes in your config repo and broadcasting the refresh event for the all connected services through Spring Cloud Bus](https://cloud.spring.io/spring-cloud-config/multi/multi__push_notifications_and_spring_cloud_bus.html).

 {% include elements/figure.html image="https://lh3.googleusercontent.com/SNicX8hqYJ_D_WMTQiE3fMc88PYqfe5NWn7gffw3xXxxZLDsqVhYKOxu7MWrQ17GhUEvJ1qYN66UBjOijojPXySYZxFPcrkn8cudR4BZQM616P88mWdfw-P0DfXhC5hl1slyBKlJLQ=w1000" caption="Spring Cloud Config Server With Webhook Diagram" %}